Daria-Navrotska/Heart_Attack_Risk_Prediction_Project/README.md

 -Seaborn: for data visualizations,
 -Matplotlib: for data visualizations (pyplot, Pylab),
 -SciPy: for mathematical equations, 3D Visualisation,
--Folium: to create interactive geographic maps in Python,,
+-Folium: to create interactive geographic maps in Python,
 -Json: to handle structured data format,
 -Sklearn: for applying machine learning techniques such regression and clustering.